 Carbon heaters use a lamp very similar to a halogen heater, but with a carbon filament.
 The type of infrared is better at warming our skin, so a 500W carbon heater will give you as much warmth as a 1kW halogen.
 They’re efficient, but are really too tall for most campervans or caravans (in our opinion!).
 They also cost around £150.
 Best of the bunch is the Veito – 8x17x70cm and 2kg

 Very safe for campervans because there are no naked flames or heated wires.
 Oil-filled are slower to heat up than an oil-free, but retain heat better.
 There’s a teeny risk of oil leaking, but very rare.

 Igenix – 10x28x35cm and weighs 4kg.

 Whereas oil-filled radiators use electricity to warm up the thermodynamic oil stored inside, oil-free have aluminium or ceramic inside.
 As well as safety, the advantage is that they’re silent.
 The disadvantage can be the size and weight.

 There’s only only one oil-free small enough to go in a campervan or caravan.
 Fortunately, the Dimplex Baby (Eco Chico) is also great.

 Don’t get excited!
 There are no 12V heaters that will keep you warm enough.
 You’ll see lots that look like this one (in black, grey or red, but all the same).
 They’re described as windscreen demisters and car heaters, but they really don’t do much at all.
 In fact, they’ve been known to simply fuse the system.
-They’re cheap so you won’t lose a lot if you want to try one.
-Let us know if they work for you.
+Don’t bother!

 On the other hand, heated seat pads do seem to work well.
 If your van has a 12V socket in the rear as well as the dashboard, then you could quite cosy sitting on one of these with a blanket or sleeping bag wrapped around you.